RGLab/scamp/README.md

 ## Citation

 If you find `scamp` useful in your work, please consider citing [Selective Clustering Annotated using Modes of Projections](https://arxiv.org)

+## Reproducing results

+Scripts to reproduce results in section 4 of [Selective Clustering Annotated using Modes of Projections](https://arxiv.org) are stored in the directory `reproducibility`.